-Week 1: focuses on advanced strategies and methodologies for teaching a second language.
-Topics include: warm up activities, student centered learning, practicing and observing communicative activities such as role-play, information gap, and problem solving; Task Based Learning (TBL) and the TBL framework, teaching pronunciation creatively, the basics of Content Based Instruction (CBI) for both adult and young learners, contextualized grammar teaching, personal classroom management solutions to the challenges of every course participant, ways for providing constructive feedback, assessment, peer observation, and professional development tips.
+The first week focuses on advanced strategies and methodologies for teaching a second language.
+Topics include warm-up activities, student-centered learning, practicing and observing communicative activities such as role-play, information gap, and problem-solving; Task-Based Learning (TBL) and the TBL framework, teaching pronunciation creatively, the basics of Content-Based Instruction (CBI) for both adult and young learners, contextualized grammar teaching, personal classroom management solutions to the challenges of every course participant, ways for providing constructive feedback, assessment, peer observation, and professional development tips.

 Short teaching presentations will be required during this two-week course for sharing best practices and professional development purposes.

 - Needs Analysis;

 - Teacher (and Student) Responsibilities;

 - Is your classroom communicative and interactive enough?

 - Motivating and Communicative activities – let’s practice some;

 - Communicative Competence – what’s more important fluency or accuracy?